 Everyone loves Minibots, right?

-After all, the little lads are a staple part of the first few years of Generation 1, and pretty much set the template for smaller-scale Transformers toys throughout subsequent years of the franchise.
+After all, the little lads are a staple part of the first few years of Generation 1 and set the template for smaller-scale Transformers toys throughout subsequent years of the franchise.

 Yet not all Minibots are created equal, of course.
-So today, let’s have a look at every Minibot toy released from 1984 to 1986 and rank them from worst to best.
+So today, let’s look at every Minibot toy released from 1984 to 1986 and rank them from worst to best.
 Opinions incoming!